MiczFlor/RPi-Jukebox-RFID/docs/sphinx/install.rst

 Install Raspberry Pi OS Lite
 -------------------------------------------

+.. important:: Currently, the installation does only work on Raspberry Pi's with ARMv7 and ARMv8 architecture, so 2, 3 and 4!
+    1 and Zero's will require a bit more work and are currently not supported!

 Before you can install the Phoniebox software, you need to prepare your Raspberry Pi.

 1. Connect a Micro SD card to your computer (preferable an SC card with high read throughput)